domgregori/winebuilder-affinity2/README.md

 <br/><br/>

 # Why
-Having the right building dependencies can be a nightmare especially with multiple architecture.
+Having the right building dependencies can be a nightmare especially with multiple architectures.
 This docker container makes it much eaiser.

 ElementalWarrior forked the wine source to make a version that works with Affinity but it needs to be built.